ROSS1996/financemanager/server/README.md

 ## Description

 The backend is written in [Node.JS](https://nodejs.org/en/download/) and [Typescript](https://www.typescriptlang.org/) and requires a [PostgreSQL](https://www.postgresql.org/download/) database to work.
 It provides the server-side functionality of the project and communicates with the database to manage user authentication, account management, expenses and revenues, and transfers.
-This backend follows a REST API structure.
-This means clients can interact with the backend through standard HTTP methods such as GET, POST, PATCH, and DELETE.
+The clients can interact with the backend through standard HTTP methods such as GET, POST, PATCH, and DELETE.

 ## Installation